Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: Concluding remarks

 \section{Concluding remarks}

-The subtleties of the model of constant treatment effects, and the differences in the implications of additivity in randomized experiments versus observational studies, may be lost on practitioners employing sensitivity analyses.
-As such, practitioners may well have in mind the null of no average treatment effect when performing a sensitivity analysis by means of the permutational $t$-test.
+The subtleties of the constant treatment effects model, along with the differences in the implications of additivity in randomized experiments versus observational studies, may be lost on practitioners employing sensitivity analyses.
+Researchers may well have in mind the null of no effect on average when performing a sensitivity analysis using the unstudentized difference-in-means, justified under the assumption of constant effects.
 Applied sensitivity analyses typically report the minimal value of $\Gamma$ for which, at a given level $\alpha$, the hypothesis test fails to reject the null.
-The sensitivity analysis based on the permutational $t$-test, $\varphi_F( \tau, \alpha, \Gamma)$, fails to control the Type I error rate when (\ref{eq:sensmodel}) holds at $\Gamma$ for certain allocations of potential outcomes whose treatment effects average to $\tau$; however as Proposition \ref{prop:epsilon} demonstrates, simply conducting a sensitivity analysis at $\Gamma+\epsilon$ for any $\epsilon > 0$ eliminates the problem asymptotically.
-From a practical perspective, this suggests that the reported changepoint values of $\Gamma$ for which studies can no longer reject the null hypothesis when utilizing the permutational $t$, and with it the perceived robustness of a study's findings to unmeasured confounding, will likely not be substantively larger than what is justified.
-The discrepancies in the changepoint $\Gamma$s reported in \S \ref{sec:example} of 5.04 (permutational $t$) versus 5.02 (studentized) certainly align with this narrative.
+The sensitivity analysis based on the unstudentized difference-in-means, $\varphi_F(\alpha, \Gamma)$, fails to control the Type I error rate when (\ref{eq:sensmodel}) holds at $\Gamma$ in the presence of effect heterogeneity; however as Theorem \ref{prop:epsilon} demonstrates, simply conducting a permutational $t$ sensitivity analysis at $\Gamma+\epsilon$ for any $\epsilon > 0$ eliminates the problem asymptotically.
+From a practical perspective, this suggests that the reported changepoint values of $\Gamma$ for which studies can no longer reject the null hypothesis when using the traditional approach, and with it the perceived robustness of a study's findings to unmeasured confounding, will likely not be substantively larger than what is justified.
+The discrepancies, or lack thereof, in the observational studies analyzed in \S \ref{sec:result} align with this narrative.